scottyla19/341-final/WK-10/readme.md

 believe the first content users should see on mobile is my text due to images and videos being too small.
 On larger screens the video and infographic come first due to being more visually appealing.

 ### Going Forward
 Flexbox really makes it easier.
-I can finally center a div both vertically and horizontall within another.
+I can finally center a div both vertically and horizontally within another.
 I will be using flexbox from now on as much as possible.